United Community Bank

 Milford, Iowa · FDIC Cert #13656

-United Community Bank is an FDIC-insured bank (Certificate #13656) with $272M in total assets and $227M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for United Community Bank, an FDIC-insured bank (Certificate #13656) with $272M in total assets and $227M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Milford, Iowa, the bank maintains a Tier 1 capital ratio of 10.65% (Well-Capitalized) and a nonperforming loan ratio of 1.58%.
-BankHealthData assigns a composite Health Grade of C (61/100).
+BankHealthData assigns a composite Health Grade of C (61/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 United Community Bank (FDIC cert 13656) is a community bank — $272M in total assets, $227M in deposits, serving the Milford, Iowa area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.